-Every political season that comes around, would-be politicians attack the “greedy trial lawyers” and their frivolous lawsuits that, according to some, are the cause of so many of our problems.
-Perhaps it’s worth looking a little closer at what it means to be a “trial lawyer.”
+Every political season, would-be politicians use sound bites and inflammatory language to attack “greedy trial lawyers” and so-called frivolous lawsuits that, according to some, cause political and societal problems.
+That unfair stereotype doesn’t begin to tell the story of the important work we do, and I think it’s worth taking a closer at what it means to be a trial lawyer.

-It is truly an honor to represent people who, through no fault of their own, are often at one of their most vulnerable points in their lives, financially and emotionally.
-This is why I am proud to say I am a trial lawyer!
+I feel truly honored to represent people who, through no fault of their own, are at one of the most emotionally and financially vulnerable points in their lives.
+I am proud to say I am a trial lawyer!

 Fuicelli & Lee, PC Settles Car Accident for $462,500.00